abhisekdutta507/documentation/javascript/what-is-closure?-how-to-create-private-variables-using-javascript?/README.md

-# What is closure?
+### What is closure?
 How to create private variables using JavaScript?

-## A closure gives you access to an outer function's scope from an inner function.

-## JavaScript does not have a native way to create private variables.
-However, there are a several ways that can be used to achieve the scenario.
+A closure gives you access to an outer function's scope from an inner function.
+JavaScript does not have a native way to create private variables.
+However, we can achieve that in different ways.

-### GUIDE
+#### GUIDE

 1. Using `Closure`: Closures are useful for simple use cases and can be implemented in older JavaScript versions.